olimorris/onedarkpro.nvim/README.md

 }
 ```

-By setting the transparency option to true, the `Normal`, `Folded`, `SignColumn`, `Statusline` and `Tabline` groups will have a `NONE` background color.
+By setting the transparency option to true, the `Normal`, `Folded`, `SignColumn`, `Statusline` and `Tabline` groups will have `NONE` as the background color.
 Additional transparency may be achieved by overriding more highlight groups.

 #### Terminal Colors

-The theme supports changing the colors for Neovim's `:terminal`:
+The colorscheme supports changing the colors for Neovim's `:terminal` to the current theme:

 ```lua
 options = {